Pythae: Unifying Generative Autoencoders in Python -- A Benchmarking Use Case: Conclusion

 \section{Conclusion}

-In this paper, we introduced \textbf{Pythae}, a new open-source Python library unifying common and state-of-the-art Generative AutoEncoder (GAE) implementations, allowing reliable and reproducible model training, data generation and experiment tracking.
+In this paper, we introduce \textbf{Pythae}, a new open-source Python library unifying common and state-of-the-art Generative AutoEncoder (GAE) implementations, allowing reliable and reproducible model training, data generation and experiment tracking.
 This library was designed as an open model testing environment driven by the community, wherein peers are encouraged to contribute by adding their own models, and by doing so favour reproducible research and accessibility to ready-to-use GAE models.
-As an illustration of the capabilities of Pythae, we perform a benchmarking of 19 generative autoencoder models on 5 downstream tasks (image reconstruction, generation, classification, clustering and interpolation) leading to some key findings.
-We show that performing \emph{ex-post} density estimation in the latent space to balance the potential poor expressiveness of the prior distribution (GMM sampling) tends to almost always improve image quality generation.
-Interestingly, using more complex density estimators than a GMM did not improve results.
-We also show that AE-based generative methods achieve the best results on most common tasks (reconstruction, generation, classification).
-However, they tend to be more sensitive to the choice of the latent dimension and don't scale well to high dimension on more complex tasks such as interpolation.
-Finally we show that the choice of the latent dimension exhibits noteworthy distinguishable trends between 2 distinct groups: AE-based and variational-based methods.
+As an illustration of the capabilities of Pythae, we perform a benchmarking of 19 generative autoencoder models on 5 downstream tasks (image reconstruction, generation, classification, clustering and interpolation) leading to some interesting findings on the general behaviours of generative autoencoder models.
+We hope that the library will continue to be adopted by the community and expand thanks to the increasing number of contributions.